 I’m a fan of the subfield of psychology that tries to understand how a person’s environment shapes their personality .
 It’s actually the environment that a person grows up in that shapes their personality rather than their genetics.
 Of course children with narcissistic parents have higher chances of becoming narcissistic but not because of genes but because they learnt those traits from their parents.

 So why are some narcissists pathological and others healthy?

 1. Healthy narcissists have courage while pathological ones lack it

 Lack of courage plays a big role in many psychological disorders.
 Here I’m not talking about the courage to climb up a mountain or to do skydiving but the courage to face life problems.

 Narcissists who have courage learn to solve life problems and what they want through the legit difficult way.
 Like other narcissists they also have a deep desire for achieving superiority but they seek superiority through healthy means like striving for financial success or being popular at something for example.

-On the other hand, narcissists who lack courage are too afraid to face life difficulties to get what they want therefore, they prefer using short-cuts to get what they want.
+On the other hand, narcissists who lack courage are too afraid to face life difficulties to get what they want.
+Therefore, they prefer using short-cuts to get what they want.
 To satisfy their deep desire for superiority, they may try to dominate someone weaker or put someone else down to feel superior over him or her.
-For example, a narcissist who lacks courage may become a racist, by putting down a certain group of people of different colour, ethnicity or religion; he tries to convince himself and others that he is better, superior or important that those people he puts down.
+For example, a narcissist who lacks courage may become a racist, by putting down a certain group of people of different colour, ethnicity or religion; he tries to convince himself and others that he is better, superior or more important than those people he puts down.

 Some narcissists display healthy narcissism as long as they are in favourable conditions but when life problems arise they become pathological.

 Although, the favourable or unfavourable condition must be long-term or severe for it to alter a narcissist’s personality.
-(See: why are narcissists so mean)
+See: why are some narcissists so mean.